tmug/defunct-sunainapai.in-jekyll/_posts/2016-02-09-penang-island-trip-2015.md

 rest of the day at George Town.

-We saw the Blue Mansion *(Cheong Fatt Tze Mansion)*, a remarkable Chinese mansion that has been restored and converted Bed & Breakfast&ndash;cum&ndash;museum.
+We saw the Blue Mansion *(Cheong Fatt Tze Mansion)*, a remarkable Chinese mansion that has been restored and converted to Bed & Breakfast&ndash;cum&ndash;museum.
 We passed across a large Chinese clanhouse *(Khoo Kongsi)*.

 {% include _image.html url="penang-island-trip-2015" images="blue-mansion-george-town:khoo-kongsi-a-large-chinese-clanhouse" caption="Blue Mansion and Chinese clanhouse " %}

-We took a Trishaw ride through popular streets of George Town.
+We took a trishaw ride through popular streets of George Town.
 The streets of George Town are famous for murals and street art.

 {% include _image.html url="penang-island-trip-2015" images="trishaw-ride-in-george-town" caption="Trishaw ride at George Town" %}